 - Assistantships: no

-- Core Faculty: Sonya Huber, Michael White, Rachel Basch, Da Chen, Alan Davis, Carol Ann Davis, Shelley Evans, Eugenia Kim, Karen Osborn, Adriana Paramo, William B. Patrick, Hollis Seamon, Baron Wormser
+- Core Faculty: Sonya Huber, Michael White, Rachel Basch, Alan Davis, Carol Ann Davis, Eugenia Kim, Susan Muaddi Darraj, Dinty W. Moore, Karen Osborn, Adriana Paramo, William B. Patrick, Hollis Seamon, Jennifer Vanderbes, Baron Wormser

-- Visiting Faculty: Adriana Paramo, Shelley Evans, Richard Hoffman, Geof Hewitt, Dani Shapiro, Carlos M. N. Eire, Jayne Anne Phillips, Charles Simic, Mary Karr, Wally Lamb, Philip Schultz, Rick Moody, Sue William Silverman, Anita Shreve, Mark Doty
+- Visiting Faculty: Carrie Brown, Paul Lakeland, Judish Weber, Meghan Daum, Barbara Unger, Valerie Martin, Richard Hoffman, Geof Hewitt, Dani Shapiro, Carlos M. N. Eire, Jayne Anne Phillips, Mary Karr, Wally Lamb, Philip Schultz, Rick Moody, Sue William Silverman, Anita Shreve, Mark Doty

 - Publishing/Editing Courses: yes (see website)